 When I interview designers who come to town, they rave about Dallas women.
 They gush about their polish and mind-blowing ability to pick up their kids from carpool looking impeccable from head to high-heeled foot.
 Robin McMonigle’s one of these women.
 She’s a Cali transplant, real estate guru, and if you can believe it, a single mom of four (15, 14, 11, and 8).
 And, the woman is gorgeous.
 See what she keeps in

-Vote in our Best of Big D: Readers’ Choice shopping survey.
-Vote every day through Sunday.Full Story
+Vote for your them in our Best of Big D: Readers’ Choice services survey.Full Story

 Enter here to win.Full Story

 The first few months of 2014 have taught me an important lesson: never say never.
 Because one day, you’re going to wake up, look in the mirror, and decide you want to transform your dark tresses to blonde.
 At least I did, which was something I always swore I’d never do.

 My infatuation with blonde hair started at the Beyoncé concert last July, and came to full fruition last Thursday at Blanc Salon.
 But it wasn’t an easy process—it took four months, three dyeing sessions, two salons, and a whole lot of chemicals, but I’m finally at a color I love.
 Here’s how I got there.Full Story

 As the sunshine is pouring down, the airbrush tan questions are rolling in.
 I collected the most frequently asked and sent them to my go-to mobile airbrush girl, Jacy Rader of Bronze and Beautiful.
 Wake up with a halfway bronzed bod?
 There’s prevention (and a bit of a solution).
 Can’t figure out how to prep?
 Rinse and exfoliate.
 Jacy tackles the world’s spray tan dilemmas ahead.Full Story